scnew/StdUtils/README.md

 project.
 As I have heard many times, exhaustive testing is something that is not feasible.
 Tests can have many objectives.
 For now due to a lack a structured requirements for the project tests are simple and rather straight forward.

-I have not found something similar on GitHub, it may exists.
+I have not found something similar on GitHub, it may exist.
 Also there may be a better and faster way.
 Please keep comments constructive.